 Some cases have the unusual facts of a husband and wife who have more than one date of separation and therefore separation period.
 This happens when a husband and wife separate from each other and meet the factual test for the definition but then reconcile for a period of time, only to separate again.
 These types of cases are especially complicated because the decision that has to be made is whether or not there was only one date of separation, which is typically the last one, or whether or not to was more than one instance of the parties being separated from each other and therefore properties acquired during the various separation periods are or are not separate property.

-Our law firm is skilled in litigating date of separation cases and we have had great success in prevailing in such Orange County cases even without a formal hearing or a trial.
+Our law firm is skilled in litigation and we have had great success in prevailing in such date of separation cases even without a formal hearing or a trial.
 Many of these date of separation cases, once all of the facts are gathered, settle and do not proceed to hearing.

-Do you have an Orange County family law case with the date of separation an issue?
+Do you have a family law case with the date of separation an issue?
 Is it the difference between a long-term marriage and a short one?
 Don’t stress.
 Hire our experienced law firm to represent you.
-Contact our Orange County family law attorneys for a free consultation.
+Contact our family law attorneys for a free initial consultation.